-The sustainability indicator described above (weighted average greenhouse gas intensity (revenue) of the UCITS Fund) is determined and calculated as follows:
+The sustainability indicator described above (weighted average greenhouse gas intensity (revenue) of the UCITS Fund or the benchmark of the UCITS Fund) is determined and calculated as follows:

 The weighted average greenhouse gas intensity (GHG intensity) of the UCITS Fund portfolio is calculated using the GHG intensities of all issuers in the UCITS Fund in tCO2e per USD 1 million in revenue, in so far as the data required for this is available for the affected issuers.
 The GHG intensity of a company in this sense covers both the direct greenhouse gas emissions (GHG emissions) of that company (Scope 1) and the indirect GHG emissions of that company in connection with energy (e.g. power, heat) generated by the energy suppliers of that company (Scope 2).
 The GHG emissions (Scopes 1 and 2) of that company are then assessed in relation to that company's revenue (sales revenue for non-financial companies, gross income for financial companies).
 The portfolio weightings of the issuers that have GHG intensity data are adjusted arithmetically such that the sum of their weightings in the UCITS Fund portfolio is 100%.
 If, for example, the required GHG intensity data is only available for a part of the UCITS Fund, this part is used arithmetically to constitute the entire UCITS Fund portfolio for the purposes of calculating the GHG intensity.
-This gives, as a key figure, the weighted average GHG intensity of the UCITS Fund based on the assessable assets held in the UCITS Fund portfolio.
+This gives, as a key figure, the weighted average GHG intensity of the UCITS Fund portfolio based on the assessable assets held in the UCITS Fund portfolio.
+The weighted average greenhouse gas intensity (GHG intensity) of the UCITS Fund benchmark is correspondingly determined with reference to the issuers in the benchmark for which GHG intensity data is available.